 Located at the south end of the park is Frankfort’s Ward Oates Amphitheatre, which provides a serene setting for musical and theatrical presentations.
 Perhaps the park’s most popular feature is the Farmers’ Market Pavilion, where shoppers can obtain local vegetables, fruit, meat, flowers, and other produce.
 The Farmers’ Market is at the west end of Broadway.

-The Walk in the Park: This walk will include the full loop trail on both sides of the Kentucky River.
+The Walk in the Park: This walk will include a short, easy walk from the amphitheater to the parking area for the dock, all on the trail path.
 While the importance of the river to Kentucky's history, industry, tourism, and culture will be discussed, this walk will include a discussion of the recent flooding (March 2021).